Top 20 Reba McEntire Songs

 "You're bringin' home flowers and a bottle of Chablis / You forgot I don't drink wine, I know that bottle's not for me" sums up the accusatory tone that makes this 1992 song one of Reba's most memorable.
 Choosing to face the former lover's illicit behavior head on, Reba's bravery shines through in this Top 5 hit., which was written by Kristy Jackson and deserves a spot in the Top 20 Reba McEntire Songs.

 'Every Other Weekend'

-Recorded originally with Kenny Chesney for the 2008 'Reba: Duets' album, Kenny's vocal was replaced by the song's writer, Skip Ewing, for the radio release.
+Recorded originally with Kenny Chesney for the 2008 'Reba: Duets' album, Kenny's vocal was replaced by one of the song's writers, Skip Ewing, for the radio release.
 He wrote the tune with Connie Harrington.
 The emotionally-charged video depicts two divorced parents (played by her 'Reba' sitcom co-stars, Joanna Garcia and Steve Howey), tearfully trading their kids on the weekend.

 This 1986 song is proof positive that there's no price tag on love.
-Choosing to trade in a life of luxury for the hope of "finding someone who cares a lot," Reba slips off her diamond and walks away from the finer things, saying "But when he finds this ring he'll see / He keeps everything but me."
+Choosing to trade in a life of luxury for the hope of finding "someone who cares a lot," Reba slips off her diamond and walks away from the finer things, saying "But when he finds this ring he'll see / He keeps everything but me."
 Written by Bob DiPiero, Pat McManus and famed radio personality Gerry House, the second single from 'Whoever's in New England' reached No. 1 in the Billboard country charts.

 'Because of You'

 'American Idol' winner Kelly Clarkson wrote and first recorded this hit in 2005, before Reba turned it into a duet two years later with the young singing sensation.
-This CMA and Grammy-nominated song serves as a cautionary reminder of the dangers of staying in a harmful relationship.
+This CMA and Grammy-nominated song serves as a cautionary reminder of the dangers of staying in a harmful relationship: "Because of you

 We don't find it strange at all that this was Reba's highest chart debut of her career.
-A powerful song about being pleasantly surprised by an un-broken heart, with lines like "Strange, I ought to be in bed / With my head in the pillow crying / Over us, but I ain't, ain't love / Strange," we applaud the resilience in this 2009 hit.
+A powerful song about being pleasantly surprised by an un-broken heart, with lines like "Strange, I ought to be in bed / With my head in the pillow crying over us, but I ain't / Ain't love strange," we applaud the resilience in this 2009 hit.
 Written by Wendell Mobley, Jason Sellers and Neil Thrasher, 'Strange' was McEntire's first release for the Valory label, reaching No. 11 in the Billboard charts.